How?

 Experimentation works.

-Consistent with the Design Thinking inspired by Stanford d.school8 I believe that it is vital that business and technical stakeholders fully embrace Experimentation as a state of mind that governs the Vibe Coding journey.
+Consistent with the Design Thinking inspired by Stanford d.school8 I believe that it is vital that business and technical stakeholders fully embrace Experimentation as a state of mind that governs the innovation journey.

-Simply put, the best place to start is with five steps that govern the Vibe Coding, which also flesh-out the Design Thinking and Value Engineering that drives a positive engagement:
+Simply put, the best place to start is with five steps that govern innovation, which also flesh-out the Design Thinking and Value Engineering that drives a positive engagement:

 Framing the Testable Idea.